-- Office Hours: My best effort office hours are Mondays from 2:30 - 3:30pm and Thursdays from 11:00 - 12:30pm, but I am much more frequently available by email and phone, so don't hesitate to try at other times, too.
+- Office Hours: My best effort office hours are Mondays from 2:00 - 3:30pm and Thursdays from 11:00 - 12:00pm, but I am much more frequently available by email and phone, so don't hesitate to try at other times, too.
 The reason I say best effort is that every semester I end up having 1 or 2 weeks where something I can't get out of conflicts with my office hours.
 I will try to give at least a few days notice if I can't be available at those times in a given week.
-I am a Mac User and would be happy to hold office hours or appointments using FaceTime, Skype or similar text / video chatting software.
+I am happy to hold office hours or appointments using Zoom, FaceTime, Skype or technology.

 ASTRO 801: PLANETS, STARS, GALAXIES, AND THE UNIVERSE (3 credits).
 Overview of the structure, formation, and evolution of planets, stars, galaxies, and the universe.